Lagden-Development/.github/profile/README.md

 ### [Flask Obfuscate](https://github.com/Lagden-Development/flask-obfuscate)
 A Flask extension to obfuscate various responses, enhancing security and privacy in your applications.

+## Code of Conduct

+We are committed to providing a welcoming and inclusive environment for all our contributors.
+Please read our [Code of Conduct](https://github.com/Lagden-Development/.github/blob/main/CODE_OF_CONDUCT.md) to understand the standards we uphold in our community.

 ## Get Involved

 We welcome contributions from developers of all skill levels.
 If you're interested in contributing, check out our [contribution guidelines](https://github.com/Lagden-Development/.github/blob/main/CONTRIBUTING.md).